penpot/penpot-docs/technical-guide/developer/devenv.md

 ## System requirements

-You should have `docker` and `docker-compose` installed in your system in order to set up properly the development enviroment.
+You should have `docker` and `docker-compose V2` installed in your system in order to set up properly the development enviroment.

 You can [look here][1] for complete instructions.